ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 to be.
 It is a numeric property and given in milliseconds.

-Stream Bitrate Sent / Received
+Stream Bit-rate Sent / Received

-This Intent specifies what the application expects the bitrate of a transfer to be.
+This Intent specifies what the application expects the bit-rate of a transfer to be.
 It is a numeric property and given in Bytes per second.

 #### Timeliness

-This Intent specifies what delay characteristcs the applications prefers.
+This Intent specifies what delay characteristics the applications prefers.
 It provides hints for the transport system whether to optimize for low latency or other criteria.
 Note that setting this Intents does not imply any guarantees on whether an application's requirements can actually be satisfied.
 This Intent